 Ebb and flow systems are the most common for beginning hydroponic growers.
-Typically, you will have your plant roots placed in a reservoir that would be flooded with your nutrient rich solution according to an automated timer.
+Typically, you will have your plant roots placed in a reservoir that would be flooded with your nutrient-rich solution according to an automated timer.
 The reservoir is then drained, providing a resting period for the plants, and then again flooded on demand of the timer.
 The danger of this system is in relying on a timer and pump to provide nutrients for the plants.
 If the pump fails, so do you.
-The ebb and flow works well with plants that benefit from short dry spells and that can survive up to ten hours without getting water if the pump goes out- such as tomatoes and garden.
+The ebb and flow work well with plants that benefit from short dry spells and that can survive up to ten hours without getting water if the pump goes out such as tomatoes and gardens.

 Drip systems deliver nutrients in small amounts continuously throughout the day.
-It works best when paired with a material, such as Coco Coir, Rockwool or Hydroton.
-These will absorb the nutrient rich water, and support the root systems.
+It works best when paired with a material, such as Coco Coir, Rockwool, or Hydroton.
+These will absorb the nutrient-rich water, and support the root systems.
 We recommend Netafim and FloraFlex components for attaching your water pump.
-For a hassle free, prefabricated hydroponic drip system we like the ExoTower Hydroponic Garden Tower.
+For a hassle-free, prefabricated hydroponic drip system we like the ExoTower Hydroponic Garden Tower.
 This dirt-free gardening method is ideal especially if you are wanting to grow indoors.

 Aeroponics is another method of using hydroponic growing methods.
-In aeroponics the root systems are suspended in the air to be frequently misted by a nutrient rich solution.
+In aeroponics, the root systems are suspended in the air to be frequently misted by a nutrient-rich solution.
 Just like in drip systems, if the pump goes out in this system you’re screwed.
-A typical aeroponic setup consists of gutter type trays that hold a number of 3-inch mesh pots.
+A typical aeroponic setup consists of gutter-type trays that hold several 3-inch mesh pots.
 The roots grow outside the pots and reside in the open air.
 A line of PVC pipe with misters is placed in direct proximity to the root zone to administer the nutrient solution.
 The misters are fed by a pump that pulls from a reservoir of solution.
-Make sure your pump is set on a timer to water 1-3 minutes on and five minutes off.
+Make sure your pump is set on a timer to water for 1-3 minutes on and five minutes off.
 Watering is only needed when the lights are on with this method, with the option to set your timer to administer one or two short sprays during dormant hours to keep the roots moist.
-If you would prefer to just play around with this method, check out Hydrofarm’s Aeroflo Aeroponics or Rainforest Aeroponics Systems.

 The most popular of the available growing mediums is Rockwool.
-Rockwool is volcanic rock that is spun into thin fibers.
+Rockwool is a volcanic rock that is spun into thin fibers.
 It is made from the same type of rock, molten basalt, that is often spread on icy roads in the winter.
 It is lightweight and very porous.
-When shaped into cubes, blocks or cubes, it provides a great environment for water and nutrients to flow through.
+When shaped into cubes or blocks it provides a great environment for water and nutrients to flow through.
 Rockwool is sterile out of its original packaging.